jamesallardice/Placeholders.js/README.md

  - (When the `hideOnFocus` option is `false`) The cursor position can currently be changed after focus, so you can insert characters in the middle of the placeholder value (causing the placeholder not to hide).

  - The placeholder text cannot be styled.
-The ability to do so is currently non-standard, but is present in WebKit (with the `::-webkit-input-placeholder` pseudoelement) and Firefox (with the `:-moz-placeholder` pseudoclass).
+The ability to do so is currently non-standard, but is present in WebKit (with the `::-webkit-input-placeholder` pseudoelement), Firefox 4+ (with the `:-moz-placeholder` pseudoclass) and Internet Explorer 10 (with the `:-ms-input-placeholder` pseudoclass).
 This feature will not be added to the polyfill until some standard is defined.

 ##Supported Browsers